sdemoya/sdemoya.github.io/_posts/2020-09-12-serverless.md

 - For the deployment stage select ***Default***.

-- Description : serverless website etc
+- You can enter whatever description you would like.

-- click deploy - and you will be takes to the Stages page with API Gateway
+- Click ***Deploy***, - and you will be takes to the Stages page with API Gateway

 <img src="{{ site.url }}{{ site.baseurl }}/images/2020-09-12-serverless/step13-api-2.png" alt="AWS Screenshot" width="640">